Takafumi Yoshimoto: Managerial career

 In 2012, Yoshimoto signed with Prefectural Leagues club Blancdieu Hirosaki FC and became a player manager.
 The club was promoted to Regional Leagues from 2013.
 He managed the club until end of 2017 season.

 In 2020, he was assistant manager of his hometown club, Kochi United SC.
 In 2022, he was promoted from assistant manager to manager of his hometown club Kochi United SC.
-On 7 December 2024, Yoshimoto was brought his club secure promotion to J3 League for the first time in history from next season after defeat YSCC Yokohama 0-2 in second leg J3/JFL play-offs and win aggregate 1-3.
-Yoshimoto leave from the club in 2024 after contract has ended.
+On 7 December 2024, Yoshimoto led his club to promotion to J3 League for the first time in their history after defeating YSCC Yokohama 0-2 in the second leg of the J3/JFL play-offs winning 1-3 on aggregate.
+Yoshimoto left from the club in 2024 after his contract ended, but returned for a second spell starting from the 2026 season.